oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

              |              |    Authorization      |               |
              +--------------+                       +---------------+
 ~~~
-Figure: Attacker Initiated Cross Device Flow Exploit (Client Transferred Pattern)
+Figure: Attacker Initiated Cross Device Flow Exploit (Backchannel Transferred Session Pattern)

 - (A) The attacker sends a social engineering message to prepare the user for the upcoming authorization (optional).
-- (B) The attacker initiates the protocol on the initiating device (or by mimicking the initiating device) by starting a purchase, adding a device to a network or accessing a service on the initiating device.
+- (B) The attacker initiates the protocol on the Initiating Device (or by mimicking the initiating device) by starting a purchase, adding a device to a network or accessing a service on the Initiating Device.
-- (C) The client on the initiating device requests user authorization on the backchannel from the authorization server.
+- (C) The client on the Initiating Device requests user authorization on the backchannel from the Authorization Server.
-- (D) The authorization server requests the authorization from the user on the user's device.
+- (D) The Authorization Server requests the authorization from the user on the user's device.
 - (E) The user authenticates to the authorization server before granting authorization on their device.
-- (G) The Authorization Server issues tokens or grants authorization to the initiating device, which is under the attacker's control.
+- (G) The Authorization Server issues tokens or grants authorization to the Initiating Device, which is under the attacker's control.
 The attacker gains access to the user's resources and possibly any authorization artifacts like access and refresh tokens.

 ## Hybrid Pattern
 In cross-device flows that follow the Hybrid Pattern, the client initiates the authorization request, but the user still has to transfer the authorization code to the initiating device.
 The authorization request may happen as a result of user interaction with the initiating device, but may also be triggered without the user's direct interaction with the initiating device.